samartzidis/NanoBot/docs/README.md

 - **Magenta** - The robot is talking.
 - **Cyan** - The robot is thinking, i.e. invoking the OpenAI API for AI.
 - **Blue** - The robot is invoking one of its internal plug-ins (e.g. the persistent memory store plug-in or the date/time plug-in, etc.).
 This is also mentioned as the deep-thinking phase.
-- **Red** - An error has occured.
+- **Red** - An error has occurred.
 If it is a transient error, e.g. an external API timeout, it will automatically recover.
 If not, you may want to inspect the logs (via the management Web-page or the SSH).

 #### Operation Cycle

 1. _Standby phase:_ The robot's eyes are white.
-The robot is waiting to wake up by voice or a talk/hangup buttons press.
+The robot is waiting to wake up by voice or a talk/hangup button press.
-2. _Wake-up phase:_ Talk to the robot using the configured wake-up word or alternatively press the talk/hangup button on its head or the talk/hangup button on the connected S330 device (if available).
+2. _Wake-up phase:_ Talk to the robot using the configured wake-up word or alternatively press the talk/hangup button on the head.
 On wake-word detection the eyes will turn yellow.
 3. _Listening phase:_ Then almost immediately the eyes will turn green, meaning that the robot is listening for voice commands.
-If there is no user voice for a few seconds, this phase will time-out and the robot will go back into stanb-by mode.
+If there is no user voice for a few seconds, this phase will time-out and the robot will go back into stand-by mode.
 During this phase, the user can press the talk/hang-up buttons to cancel and return the robot immediately into stand-by.
-4. _Thinking/deep-thinking phases:_ After receiving a voice message, the robbot will try to process it by invoking AI APIs and internal plug-ins.
+4. _Thinking/deep-thinking phases:_ After receiving a voice message, the robot will try to process it by invoking AI APIs and internal plug-ins.
 The eyes will turn cyan and blue.
 These phases can be interrupted as previously, by pressing the talk/hang-up buttons.
 5. _Response phase:_ The robot will respond back to the user.
 Its eyes are magenta while talking back.
 As previously, this phase can be interrupted by pressing the talk/hang-up buttons.
-This phase can also be interrupted by saying the configured stop word, which is by default the word: "stop".
-6. _Completion/follow-up phase:_ If the robot expects a follow-up conversation message from the user it will automatically enter to Listening Phase again, which can be cancelled by the user if desired.
-If the robot does not expect a user message, it will go back into the _Listening_ phase again.
+6. _Completion/follow-up phase:_ If the robot expects a follow-up conversation message from the user, it will automatically enter the Listening Phase again, which can be cancelled by the user if desired.
+If the robot does not expect a user message, it will go back into the _Standby_ phase.

 ## Hardware Build Components and Specific Requirements

-- A Raspberry Pi Zero 2 W with a soldered GPIO header (you might as well purchase the Raspberry Pi Zero 2 WH).
+- A **Raspberry Pi Zero 2 W** with a soldered GPIO header (you might as well purchase the Raspberry Pi Zero 2 WH).
-- Optional but highly recommended - a heatsink.
+- Optional but highly recommended - a **heatsink**.
 A recommended heatsink is [Geekworm Raspberry Pi Zero 2 W Heatsink](https://www.amazon.co.uk/dp/B09QMBCXLB).
 Ideally install it using the thermal heatsink paste option instead of the included heatsink pad.
-- A Raspberry Pi compatible USB sound card - e.g. [this one](https://www.amazon.co.uk/dp/B01N905VOY).
+- A Raspberry Pi compatible **USB sound card** - e.g. [this one](https://www.amazon.co.uk/dp/B01N905VOY).
   - Note that you will need to cut the USB-A male connector and replace with a micro-USB male connector or alternatively use an adaptor - although doing so will take precious extra space inside the robot.
-- A 14 mm electret microphone (for optimnal performance) such as [this one](https://www.amazon.co.uk/dp/B0FMY43SQM) but can use smaller elecret mic sizes as well.
+- A 14 mm **electret microphone** (for optimal performance) such as [this one](https://www.amazon.co.uk/dp/B0FMY43SQM) but can use smaller electret mic sizes as well.
-- A 3D printer to print the robot shell.
-Printing will take several hours but it's relatively straightforwards.
-No supports required.
-You will need epoxy glue to glue the shell parts together.
-- 5mm round common cathode RGB LEDs for the robot eyes.
+- 5mm round common cathode **RGB LEDs** for the robot eyes.
-- Multicoloured 28AWG (ideally silicone) cables.
+- Multicoloured 28AWG (ideally silicone) **cables**.
-- For making the custom length connector cables, a kit of several female Dupont 2.54 mm pitch 1-Pin connectors such as [these](https://www.amazon.co.uk/dp/B096DC1J3X) and an equivalent crimping tool such as [this one](https://www.amazon.co.uk/dp/B01N4L8QMW).
+- For making the custom length connector cables, a kit of several female **Dupont 2.54 mm pitch 1-Pin connectors** such as [these](https://www.amazon.co.uk/dp/B096DC1J3X) and an equivalent crimping tool such as [this one](https://www.amazon.co.uk/dp/B01N4L8QMW).
-- A momentary 19mm push-button for the robot's head.
+- A **momentary 19mm push-button** for the robot's head.
 E.g. [this one](https://www.amazon.co.uk/dp/B0DB2BYQKW).
-- A self tapping M2 screws.
+- A self tapping **M2 screws**.
 Specifically: 4x 13mm and 4x 11mm.
 You can also get one of [these sets](https://www.amazon.co.uk/dp/B09NDMWBC2).
-- A genuinely at least 2A and 5V micro-USB power supply to power the Pi board (or weird failures will happen during operation if weaker power supply used).
-- 2x 4 pin 2.54mm PCB Board Pin Header Connector Strips, that you will use to solder the cables instead of soldering them directly onto the GPIO header pins of the Raspberry Pi Zero 2 WH.
-E.g. [these](https://www.amazon.co.uk/VooGenzek-Breakaway-Connector-Assortment-Stackable/dp/B09NDMVD2C).
-- 6x 220K resistors for each one of the 2 RGB LEDs anode (+) pins.
+- 6x 220K **resistors** for each one of the 2 RGB LEDs anode (+) pins.
-- A Raspberry Pi compatible MOSFET switch, ideally something [like this](https://thepihut.com/products/moswitch-9a-28v-spdt-mosfet-switch) for controlling the power supply to the mini amplifier gia GPIO.
+- A Raspberry Pi compatible **MOSFET switch**, ideally something [like this](https://thepihut.com/products/moswitch-9a-28v-spdt-mosfet-switch) for controlling the power supply to the mini amplifier gia GPIO.
-- A mini 4Ohm 5W speaker such as [this one](https://www.amazon.co.uk/sourcing-map-JST-PH2-0-Electronic-Advertising/dp/B0D9QWWB6K).
+- A mini 4Ohm 5W **speaker** such as [this one](https://www.amazon.co.uk/sourcing-map-JST-PH2-0-Electronic-Advertising/dp/B0D9QWWB6K).
-- A mono PAM8302-based or similar audio amplifier such as [this one](https://thepihut.com/products/adafruit-mono-2-5w-class-d-audio-amplifier-pam8302).
+- A PAM8302-based or similar class-D mono **audio amplifier** such as [this one](https://thepihut.com/products/adafruit-mono-2-5w-class-d-audio-amplifier-pam8302).

 <a href="image-3.png"><img src="image-3.png" width="160" title="Raspberry Pi Board Assembly" /></a> <a href="image-4.png"><img src="image-4.png" width="160" title="LED Eyes Assembly" /></a>

+The MOSFET switch is used so that the audio amplifier is only turned on when the robot talks.
+This saves power but primarily prevents audible hiss from the speaker to be picked by the microphone and significantly reduce the audio detection sensitivity and clarity.

+Printing will take several hours but it's relatively straightforward.
+No supports required.
+You will need epoxy glue to glue the shell parts together.

+A genuinely at least 2A and 5V micro-USB power supply to power the Pi board will be needed (or weird failures will happen during operation if weaker power supply used).

 ## GPIO Interface Hardware Connections